 Fascia: A sheet or band of connective tissue that surrounds muscle, bones, and organs.
 This tissue can be harvested from the patient or a human donor to be used in surgery.

-Freckle: A light or moderately brown spot that appears on the skin as a result of exposure to sunlight.
+Freckle: A tan or brown spot that appears on the skin as a result of exposure to sunlight.
 Freckles are most common in people with fair complexions.

 Grafting: A procedure in which healthy skin and/or muscle is removed from one area of the body to another area damaged by disease or injury

-Hemangioma: A type of birthmark characterized by concentrations of small blood vessels.
+Hemangioma: A type of birthmark characterized by a collection of small blood vessels.
 They are commonly referred to as strawberry marks and often decrease in size or disappear after a few months or years.

-Hypodermis: The fatty layer of skin, home of sweat glands and fat and collagen cells.
-The hypodermis is responsible for conserving your body’s heat and protecting your vital inner organs.
+Hypodermis: The fatty layer of skin, home of sweat glands, fat, and collagen cells.
+The hypodermis is responsible for conserving your body's heat and protecting your vital inner organs.